DeschutesDesignGroupLLC/perscom-docs/docs/external-integration/widgets/qualifications.md

 # Qualifications Widget

-The qualifications widget outputs a table-based list of your qualifications as they are in your Dashboard.
+The qualifications widget outputs a table-based list of your qualifications as they are in your dashboard.

 **Widget ID**: `qualifications`